electricimp/imp-central-impt/DevelopmentGuide.md

 1. Goto the "dev" directory.

 1. Delete your IMP application project, the source files and all impCentral API entities.
 "MyDevDG" Device Group and all it's builds (including *flagged*) will be deleted, the devices will be unassigned from it.
-"MyProduct" Product will be.
+"MyProduct" Product will be deleted.
   `impt project delete --all`
   **TODO** screenshot - the same command with aliases